Soldier, Soldier (song)

-"Soldier, Soldier" is a song by the German Eurodance group Captain Jack.
-It was released in May 1996 as the third single from their first album, The Mission.
-The song was successful in various countries, particularly in the Czech Republic and the Netherlands, where it peaked at number three.
-The song also reached number six in Finland and number 11 in Germany.
-On the Eurochart Hot 100, "Soldier, Soldier" reached number 19.
+"Soldier, Soldier" is a song by German Eurodance group Captain Jack, released in May 1996 as the third single from their first album, The Mission (1996).
+The song was co-written by group member Liza da Costa with Richard Witte and producer Udo Niebergall.
+It became a moderate success in several European countries, particularly in the Czech Republic and the Netherlands, peaking at number three in both countries.
+The accompanying music video was directed by Mark Glaeser for Neue Sentimental Film and filmed on the island of Saint Barthélemy in the Caribbean.

-Music video

-The music video was directed by Mark Glaeser and filmed on the island of Saint Barthélemy.